 A Support Team of Experts

-First grade teacher Suzi Herrington talks about our specialists, subject matter experts who support our lead teachers and students.
+Instructional Support Specialist, Suzi Herrington, talks about our specialists, subject matter experts who support our lead teachers and students.
 Specialists help us meet each child where they are, teaching to their individual strengths and struggles.
 We also build in time to address those needs with our Extensions program, an extra period of differentiated and blended learning in grades 1–3.
 Learn more about Extensions on the Lower School Curriculum Details page.

 Faculty with Post-Grad Degrees